Are you interested in receiving The Adviser? If so, please click below to subscribe.Subscribe

 Later moving on to earn his doctorate from Purdue University, he also spent a summer living in Spokane, Wash. working for the National Institute for Occupational Safety and Health.

 King was then a visiting assistant professor at the University of Illinois for a year and shortly after landed in Lubbock, Texas, as a professor in the College of Media & Communication.

 Preston Derrick is a junior Journalism major from Lubbock, Texas.

 What do you love about the College of Media & Communication?

-What are you involved with in CoMC and the university as a whole?
+What are you involved with in the college and around campus?